FrederikNorlyk/wanikani-autocomplete-browser-extension/README.md

-# Svelte WaniKani Web Extension
+# WaniKani Autocomplete Browser Extension
-Web extension for [WaniKani](https://www.wanikani.com), which adds auto complete functionality for English answers.
+Browser extension for [WaniKani](https://www.wanikani.com), which adds autocomplete functionality for English answers.

 ## Development
 For Firefox, go to [about:debugging](about:debugging), and select "Load Temporary Add-on...".
 Then select [manifest.json](src/manifest.json) as the addon.